HJParker2802/Fullstack-Assessment1/README.md

+# INFORMATION
+Writtern report is in both .docx and .pdf format
+Old and current sql files are uploaded.
+Regular SQL.sql is the newest one.

 # Fullstack-Assessment1
 The assesssment 1 for my Fullstack assessment
 Scenario The scenario presented here sets the context for the design of your proposed database solution for this assessment.
 The context is the design of a traffic correction notice database for the New York State Patrol department.
 A traffic correction notice is issued to the driver of a vehicle who has committed a traffic violation.
 For example, this could be speeding (breaking the road speed limit), using a phone while driving, or driving with a vehicle where one or more of its lights are not operating correctly.